SystemsApproach/tcpcc/tcp_ip.rst

 get dropped.
 Because FIFO and tail drop are the simplest instances of scheduling discipline and drop policy, respectively, they are sometimes viewed as a bundle—the default queuing implementation.
-Chapter 7 presents another drop policy, which uses a more complex algorithm than “Is there a free buffer?” to decide when to drop packets.
+Chapter 7 examines other drop policies, which use a more complex algorithm than “Is there a free buffer?” to decide when to drop packets.
 Such a drop policy may be used with FIFO, or with more complex scheduling disciplines.